PURPOSE OF JOB CLASS (NATURE OF WORK)

 - Incumbents in this class must be eligible and qualified to bear arms.

 - Incumbents in this class may be required to maintain certifications pursuant to the regulations of the Connecticut Police Officer Standards and Training Council and/or agency requirements.

 - Incumbents in this class may be required to obtain and retain Emergency Medical Technician (EMT) certification.

 - Incumbents in this class may be required to travel.

 In addition to the checking of references and facts in the application a thorough background investigation of each candidate may be conducted before persons are certified for appointment.

 - Incumbents in this class must have general good health, be free from any disease or injury which would impair health or usefulness and possess and retain sufficient physical strength, stamina, agility, endurance and visual and auditory acuity required to perform the duties of the class.

 - Applicants may be required to pass a physical examination.

 (1)-Officials And Administrators

-This replaces the existing specification for the class of Mental Health Assistant Director of Security and Safety Management in Salary Group MP 65 approved effective January 9, 2015.
-(Revised to modify content)
+This replaces the existing specification for the class of Mental Health Assistant Director of Security and Safety Management in Salary Group MP 65 approved effective May 12, 2017.
+(Revised to update terminology) Final No. 23-310